bc1chen/AI-HFM-Solver/README.md

-# AI-HFM-Solver
+# Rapid Artificial Intelligence-based Multi-physic CFD Simulator
-Repository for Artificial Intelligence-based CFD Simulator.
-This novel CFD approach is called AI4CFD, and no traniing of the network is needed.
+Repository for the novel CFD approach called AI4CFD and no traniing of the network is needed.

-## Directories:
+## Applications of Simulator:

 - **Anisotropic Resistivity Tomography**:
 - **2D Kolmogorov Flow**: